-What is it?
+What is Gonorrhoea?

-Gonorrhoea is highly contagious infection, it can be spread by vaginal, oral, or anal contact.
-If you get the disease, there is an increased risk of getting other STDs, including HIV.
+Gonorrhoea is highly contagious infection which can be spread by vaginal, oral or anal contact.
+If you contract the infection, there is an increased risk of getting other STDs, including HIV.
 It is one of the fastest growing STIs in the world and usually causes no symptoms at first.

-How can I get it?
+How can I get Gonorrhoea?

-- Burning sensation when urinating for both men and women
+- Burning sensation when urinating

 - Painful bowel movements